diemol/java_fluentlenium_testng_example/README.md

 ## How to run the test
 * After cloning the repository and starting Zalenium, just type on the repository root folder `mvn clean test`
 * The test steps will be shown in the console and the default TestNG report can be seen afterwards.
+It can be seen on `{repositoryRootFolder/target/surefire-reports/index.html}`
 * You can also head to `/tmp/videos` and check how the test was executed.